 Help from the MxCC Technology Center

-As we have transitioned to a completely online campus, this has caused some students heightened anxiety because of the need to navigate a new world of technology at home.
+As we have transitioned to a mostly online campus, this has caused some students heightened anxiety because of the need to navigate a new world of technology at home.

-Please know that the Technology Center team is in place and prepared to provide ongoing support for students 7 days a week.
+Please know that the Technology Center team is in place and prepared to provide ongoing support for students during hours of operation.
 We will be able to help with a wide range of technical and computer-related issues.

 Students can reach the Technology Center to receive the technical assistance that they need:

 - REACH US BY PHONE 860-343-6922: Call the TECH CENTER 24 hours a day to leave a message for a member of our technical staff.
 When you leave a voicemail an email message will be forwarded to our team.
-You will receive a reply within 24 hours.
+You will receive a reply by one of our team members within a week.

 - REACH US BY EMAIL MX-TechCenter@mxcc.commnet.edu